radish-es/radishgroup/content/publication/2022-justfoodgov/index.md

 Policy Alliance (HFPA) committed to co-creating the *JustFOOD Action Plan*.
 The *Action Plan* will be the first regional food strategy for the HRM, one focused on strengthening the regional food system and enhancing community food security.
-JustFOOD is organized around five concepts that originate from the *Milan Urban Food Policy Pact*: governance; social and economic equity; food production; food supply, processing, and distribution; health, wellness, and resilience; and food
+JustFOOD is organized around six concepts that originate from the *Milan Urban Food Policy Pact*: governance; social and economic equity; food production; food supply, processing, and distribution; health, wellness, and resilience; and food